Willcox-Research-Group/rom-operator-inference-Python3/DETAILS.md

 Where **1** is a _k_-vector of 1's.
 This problem decouples into _r_ independent least-squares problems, so it is relatively inexpensive to solve.
-The code allows for a Tikhonov regularization factor to prevent numerical instabilities from dominating the computation.
+The code allows for a Tikhonov regularization factor (the `reg` keyword argument for `ReducedModel.predict()`) to reduce numerical instabilities.

 It can be shown [\[1\]](https://www.sciencedirect.com/science/article/pii/S0045782516301104) that under some idealized assumptions, these inferred operators converge to the operators computed by explicit projection.
 The key idea, however, is that _the inferred operators can be cheaply computed without even knowing the full-order model_.